The New USABat Standard FAQ’s

 For the A divisions thru majors division, all bats must comply to the new USABat standard and feature the USABat logo.

-For Tee-ball and below, PLL will not be enforcing the USABat standards.
+For the Rookies, Clinic, T-ball, Lil Hawks and Mini Hawks Divisions, PLL will not be enforcing the USABat standards.
 However, if you are thinking of purchasing a new bat this season, it is strongly suggested that you purchase a bat that meets the USABat standard.

 Also note that each intramural team will have a USABat available for use for players who do not wish to purchase a bat.